HeardLibrary/digital-scholarship/lod/wikibase/load/index.md

 **Create a bot password**

-The screenshots here show how to create a bot on a Wikibase instance that was hosted on AWS (hence the `18.205.159.211:8181` IP address), but they are the same for any Wikibase.
-Start by logging into whatever Wikibase you want to interact with.
+The screenshots here show how to create a bot on a wikibase instance that was hosted on AWS (hence the `18.205.159.211:8181` IP address), but they are the same for any wikibase.
+Start by logging into whatever wikibase you want to interact with.
 NOTE: API credentials go across the Wikimedia universe, so if you have an account for Wikipedia, Wikimedia Commons, or the real Wikidata, you can use it to log into any of them to create the credentials to write to any of those platforms (and the Wikidata test instance as well).

 <img src="../../../host/wikidata/images/login-link.png" style="border:1px solid black">